smartt/sanio/README.md

 ----

 ### -- END OF USEFUL DESCRIPTIONS.
-ON TO SIMPLE EXAMPLES --
+ON TO RANDOM EXAMPLES --

 ----